 Electronic post processing of my images is usually limited to global corrections like compact cameras do them without further questions.
 Only that of course I act more differentiated than an image processor chip, and I try to convey the felt light mood of the scene in my pictures.
 Sometimes it gets me, too, and I turn the controls until an all-new image impression comes up.
 Less often I also do targeted edits of certain areas.

 My toys are a digital mirrorless system camera Sony a6300 with a few lenses for the usual focal lengths (the tele zoom is still on my shopping list) and all kinds of gadgets that prove useful from time to time.
 For compact always-

 You can read a bit more about me on my other website.
 Some photography terms are explained on the techniques page (German only).
-I post my latest releases and other comments to my Google+ stream.
+I post my latest releases to my Instagram profile.
 A few images can also be seen on 500px.
-In the past, I also published photos on other platforms like flickr, Panoramio or fotocommunity, but I’m no longer active there.
+In the past, I also published photos on other platforms like Google+, flickr, Panoramio or fotocommunity, but I’m no longer active there.

 This is the second website on which I exhibit my photographic work.
 In April 2013, it superseded the previous site that was in operation since the beginning of 2008 and seemed a little too technical.
 Moreover at some time my automatic upload program didn’t understand Lightroom’s metadata anymore and so I hardly ever uploaded something new again.
 For the second version, I reduced the number of images from 650 to 170 and re-edited all of them to make them look even better.

 All published images are assigned to one or more albums and available in their respective list view.
 They are sorted by publish date, then by capture date, newest first.
 Images published within the last two months are marked as “new”, earlier publish dates are not separated.
 The rating with one to three stars is my personal evaluation.
 You can hide all one-star images from the lists with the switch on the start page.